atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 title: Identifying Key Roles
 meta_title: Identifying Key Roles in Dashboard Design
 description: Learn the key stakeholders for a dashboard design process.
-Learn how to work with Designers, Developers, and your audience to make useful Dashboards.
+Learn how to work with Designers, Developers, and your audience.
-  Learn more.
 section: Define
 number: 50
 authors: